SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Feeds_Web_Component.md

 In this tutorial, you will learn how to embed another webpage directly into a dashboard or low-code app using a [web component](xref:DashboardWeb).
 You will also find out how you can configure HTML code, the language behind any web page, and you will explore how to utilize feeds to dynamically enhance both approaches.

-In the tutorial, a low-code app is used, but this same functionality is also available in dashboards.
+In the tutorial, a low-code app is used, but this component works in exactly the same way in a dashboard.

 Expected duration: 5 minutes